mangoseller/ParameterPGD/README.md

     e.g. `398 + 1` - While not considered an invalid case, this is very close to the prescribed invalid decision boundary for addition `> 400`

 ## Noise Robustness
+The noise robustness test is intended to simulate unclear, 'noisy', out of training distribution, or otherwise challenging environmental cirumstances.

+In statistical significance testing, a [p-value](https://en.wikipedia.org/wiki/P-value) of `0.05` or lower is generally considered statistically significant.
+The lower the p-value, the greater the statistical significance of the observed difference.

-For the noise robustness tests, statistical analysis showed that both _PGD_-based models significantly outperformed the controls in terms of invalid recall.
+In the noise robustness tests, statistical analysis showed that both _PGD_-based models significantly outperformed the controls in terms of invalid recall across `5` random seeds.
 The **full_pgd** model was significantly better than:

 **base_adam**: `p ≈ 0.0155`

-**input_space_adv**: `p ≈ 0.000000`  (p-value too low to calculate accurately)
+**input_space_adv**: `p ≈ 0.00000001`  (rounded up, p-value too low to calculate accurately)

 **decay_control**: `p ≈ 0.000004`